jrasmusson/ios-professional-course/Bankey/13-Affordances/README.md

 ### Load Skeletons into TableView

-In order to show our skeleton cell while the network calls are loading we need to swap cells.

-There are a couple of ways we could do this:

-1. We could define a variable called `isLoaded` and use that to signal when our skeletons should be displayed.
+In order to show our skeleton cell while the network calls are loading let's define a variable called `isLoaded` and use that to signal when our skeletons should be displayed.
-2. We could add a property onto `Account` called `isSkeleton`, and let the `Account` objects create the necessary `ViewModels` in such a way that when initially loaded, they can figure out for themselve whether they are skeletons or not.

-Let's go with the former, because I think it is simpler and it will make seeing how skeleton loaders work easier to understand.

 **AccountSummaryViewController**